Skip to content

 Where Should You Start?

-Only after that should you choose the implementation path.
+Each layer builds on the one before it.
+The server-side container is the piece that makes everything after it possible.
 Server-side GTM, Stape, Google Tag Gateway, native integrations, direct APIs, and CRM webhooks are tools.
 The system is the data flow connecting marketing spend to real business outcomes.

 See where your system stands — check your AI visibility score.